 What it offers

-OneDrive for Business is your individual work storage space in Microsoft 365.
+OneDrive is your individual storage space in Microsoft 365.
+It works in a similar way to Dropbox or Google Drive.

 It's easy to access from anywhere on any device with just a web browser or an app (android, iOS, Windows or Mac).
-No VPN or special setup needed.
+No VPN or mapping drives needed to access files.

 Why use it?